getditto-shared/custom-conflict-resolution/README.md

 There are multiple ways to implement custom conflict resolution logic in Ditto.

-By default Ditto will inspect writes ont he same property and compare logica timestamps in order to resolve conflicts.
+By default, Ditto will inspect writes on the same property and compare logical timestamps in order to resolve conflicts.
 This is called last-write-wins.
-This is very efficient and works similarly to HTTP-backed centralized databases, with one extra improvement.
-Instead of resolving writes at the server,  where writes are based on the time they are received, Ditto resolves them based on the time they were *written*.
-This is beneifical because it reduces complexity needed on the application layer, as end-users can reason about conflicts much easie.
-This means that writes are written in order based on each device's hybrid logical clock, even when disconnected.
+This approach is very efficient and works similarly to HTTP-backed centralized databases, with one extra improvement.
+Instead of resolving writes at the server, where writes are ordered based on the time they are received, Ditto resolves them based on the time they were *written*.
+This is beneficial because it reduces complexity needed on the application layer, as end-users can reason about conflicts much more easily.
+This means that writes are ordered based on each device's hybrid logical clock, even when disconnected.
 Writes that are old are garbage collected to maintain performance.
-This works the same in other centralized systems where old data is discarded.
-This well for the majority of use cases and is more performant compared to operational transforms or op-logs which keep the entire history of the database.
+This works the same as in other centralized systems where old data is discarded.
+This works well for the majority of use cases and is more performant compared to  op-logs which keep the entire history of the database.

-However, there some scenarios in which you may want more direct control over data provenance.
+However, there are some scenarios in which you may want more direct control over data provenance.
 In a typical HTTP-backed system, you'd write an HTTP middleware layer.
 In Ditto, you can do the same at the application logic layer.
 This is typically done after reading data from the `observer` and passing that data back to the UI.
 This is called a *Materialized View.*

 ### Caveats